ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.sonos/README.md

 [![NPM](https://nodei.co/npm/iobroker.sonos.png?downloads=true)](https://nodei.co/npm/iobroker.sonos/)

-Control and monitor SONOS player from ioBroker.
+Control and monitor SONOS devices with ioBroker.

+## Handling of groups
+* States for handling SONOS groups:
+   * **`coordinator`** *: set/get the coordinator, so the SONOS device which is the master and coordinating the group.
+It requires the IP address (channel name) of the SONOS device to be the coordinator, but with underscore `_` instead of dot `.`, so use for example `192_168_0_100` for IP address `192.168.0.100`.
+If the device does not belong to any group, then the value is equal to the own channel name (IP).
+   * **`group_volume`** *: the volume of the group
+   * **`group_muted`** *: mute status of the group.
+   * **`add_to_group`**: Add a certain SONOS device to the SONOS device under which this state is.
+Use IP address with underscores (see above).
+   * **`remove_from_group`**: Remove a certain SONOS device from the SONOS device under which this state is.
+Use IP address with underscores (see above).

+*) These states will be updated if changes are made in the SONOS app.

+## Using with the sayit adapter
-To allow using sayIt adapter with SONOS, be sure that web adapter is instantiated and running too.
-Web adapter is required to enable SONOS to read the generated MP3 file from sayIt.
+To use the [sayit adapter](https://github.com/ioBroker/ioBroker.sayit) with this SONOS adapter, ensure that the [web adapter](https://github.com/ioBroker/ioBroker.web) is instantiated and running too.
+The web adapter is required to allow the SONOS adapter to read the generated MP3 file from the sayit adapter.

-TODO: Show queue with covers

-## Infos on Groups handling
-* States: coordinator, group_volume, group_muted
-* all read/write, to get also changes from Sonos-App
-* "coordinator" contains the channel name of the Group-Master (e.g. 192_168_1_99).
-If Device do not belong to any group the value is eaqual to the own channel name

-## Warning: Stability problems in combination with sayit adapter
+### Warning: Stability problems in combination with sayit adapter
-Please note: The sonos adapter has stability problems when used in text for speech thus in combination with the sayit adapter.
-Symptoms observed
+Please note: This SONOS adapter has stability issues if using 'text to speech' with the sayit adapter.
+Symptoms observed:
-1. abitrary change of volume to 0 or 100 %.
+1. Arbitrary change of volume to 0 or 100 %.
-2. no response after a random number of text to speech sequence
+2. No response after a random number of text to speech sequences

-Workaround for text to speech is the the use of the sonos http api. see https://github.com/jishi/node-sonos-http-api
+Workaround for text to speech is to use the [SONOS HTTP API](https://github.com/jishi/node-sonos-http-api).

+## To Do
+* Show queue with covers

 ## Changelog
 ### 2.0.0 (2019-08-13)